-At our core, NICHQ is a convener.
-We have a long history of bringing together diverse stakeholders across traditional boundaries to achieve shared aims.
+At our core, we’re a convener of change agents and a champion for collaboration.
+We have a long history of unifying diverse stakeholders across nontraditional boundaries to achieve shared aims.
 Based on a philosophy of “All Teach, All Learn,” we believe that improvement is exponentially easier when people and organizations work together.

-Here are some examples of projects where NICHQ has helped disparate stakeholders forge common ground:
+Here are some examples of projects where we helped disparate stakeholders forge common ground:

-- Collaborate for Healthy Weight – A national initiative in which NICHQ helped communities across the US build multisectoral coalitions to tackle obesity on a local level.
+- Collaborate for Healthy Weight – A national initiative in which we helped communities across the U.S. build multisectoral coalitions to tackle obesity on a local level.

-- Infant Mortality Collaborative Improvement and Innovation Network (CoIIN) – A national initiative in which NICHQ is working with federal, state, and local leaders, public and private agencies, professionals and communities to reduce infant mortality and improve birth outcomes.
+- Infant Mortality Collaborative Improvement and Innovation Network (CoIIN) – A national initiative in which we worked with federal, state, and local leaders, public and private agencies, healthcare professionals, and communities work to reduce infant mortality and improve birth outcomes.

 Our Methods and Approaches